Table of Contents

-If you own a Dachshund, it is crucial to be aware of Intervertebral Disc Disease (IVDD) in the Dachshund community.
-Approximately 1 in every 4 Dachshunds will suffer from IVDD in their lifetime.
+If you own a Dachshund, you need to know about the early warning signs of IVDD.
+It is extremely important to be aware of Intervertebral Disc Disease (IVDD).
+Approximately one in every four Dachshunds will suffer from IVDD in their lifetime.

 Knowing the Early Signs of IVDD Can Prevent the Disease From Worsening Which Could Lead to a Very Expensive Surgery